phpseclib/phpseclib.github.io/versioned_docs/version-4.0/ssh2/connect.md

 ## Connecting to an IPv6 address

-When specifying a numerical IPv6 address (e.g. `fe80::1`), you must enclose the IP in square brackets—for example, `tcp://[fe80::1]:22`.
+When specifying a numerical IPv6 address (e.g. `fe80::1`), you must enclose the IP in square brackets, for example `tcp://[fe80::1]:22`.

 ## Binding to a Specific IP Address